PranayaKShrestha/Predicting2025MLBStandingsML/README.md

 <img width="1213" height="640" alt="image" src="https://github.com/user-attachments/assets/32c2c3de-0ca7-480e-9433-9307e210a10b" />

+The Tigers, Cubs, and Brewers all project significantly higher than Fangraphs, suggesting my model puts more weight on run differential and remaining strength of schedule.
+The Braves and Orioles are considerably lower in my projections, implying potential regression risks based on mid-season performance metrics.
+While notable differences exist, most teams are within ±3 wins, indicating that despite methodological differences (machine learning vs. Fangraphs projection systems), the outcomes are largely consistent.

 # Limitations ⚾
 - Injury / trade impacts are not explicitly modeled, although Fangraphs projections partially account for roster changes.